ResearchCulture/hwidx/README.md

 url: "https://example.com/docs/example-device"
 ```

-For other examples, browse the `10/1/` and `10/2/` organisation paths for our own devices.
+For other examples, browse the `1/` and `2/` organisation paths for our own devices.

 Note that the only key that the router cares about is `url`, and any other data is currently used as free-form metadata.
 This may change however, and we are open to suggestions for which additional fields we should formalise in the standard.

 ## How to display an hwidx identifier on a device

 Recommended: a QR code with a solid border and a short-form URL (no scheme) in the top or bottom border.
 This supports both QR scanning and manual entry.
+Various logomarks and formats are automatically generated for each artifact, and can be found on the metapage for each.
+See https://hwidx.org/ for examples, or add `m.` before the URL of any hwidx URL to see the metapage for this artifact (ex. https://m.hwidx.org/2/1.1.0/ )

 ## How to use an hwidx identifier